in03/calebs-corner/content/post/getting-good/index.md

 I don't want to just be okay at frontend dev, I want it to become a strength.
 So I muster inspiration, it becomes the focus, I form unrealistic expectations about my progress and I lose inspiration.
 Rinse and repeat.

 Instead I should let these weaknesses constrain me and redirect me in my strengths to where I *can* progress.
-Like gutter guards when bowling; feel the feedback, bounce back and keep moving forwards.
+Like gutter guards when bowling; feel the feedback, bounce back, and keep moving forwards.
 Let your weaknesses provide you with **focus**.

 ## When to Push